hun0r/kreta/README.md

   -access students by .students[name] (tell me if i should make Schoolclass a dict subclass)
 ## main todo list
   -dataclass to all responses
+    please open an issue with a kreta response if u find one that stays as dict
   -data() to all dataclasses
   -finding out how to indent in ReadMe